 - Stitch dial

-Small and easy to carry around, this machine has unique presser feet that ensure kids don’t put their little hands underneath and in the way of the sewing needle.
+Small and easy to carry around, this model has unique presser feet that ensure kids don’t put their little hands underneath and in the way of the needle.
 This is not a commercial machine that can withstand 6 hours of use a day, but it has all of the safety features needed for a younger user to safely sew his or her next garment.

 The Brother XL2610 fills the gap between a kid and a teenager.
 This model is meant for the older kid who wants a great beginner sewing machine that has an abundance of features, such as: